mbr1t0/COP-3014CE-Project/PROJECTSUBMISSION.md

 ## Test Cases

-_Test cases should include edge cases (values near the upper and lower bounds of the allowed values), and acceptable and unacceptable values.
-Produce at least 5 unique cases._

-**Example (remove from submission)**

 |Case #|Case Description|Input|Condition gameRate < 0 OR <br/>gameRate > 5|Output|
 |:---:|:---|:---|:---|:---|
 |1|Rating that should be approved|gameRate = 1|False|Approved|